lionelblonde/dotfiles/README.md

 ## Manual Install

-* Download and install TinkerTool from `https://www.bresink.com/osx/TinkerTool.html`.
++ Download and install TinkerTool from `https://www.bresink.com/osx/TinkerTool.html`.
-* Download and install IVPN from `https://www.ivpn.net/apps-macos/`.
-* Download and install PDF Expert from `https://pdfexpert.com/`.

 ## Mac App Store

-* Microsoft Word and Excel (installing via the Mac App Store to avoid the incredibly annoying Microsoft Update overly-frequent pop-ups)
++ Microsoft Word and Excel (installing via the Mac App Store to avoid the incredibly annoying Microsoft Update overly-frequent pop-ups)
-* Things 3
++ Things 3
-* OwlOCR
++ OwlOCR
-* DaisyDisk
++ Infuse
++ Mp3tag
++ Notability

 Only if not using Safari as primary browser:
-* Pinstachio
-* Hush (Safari extension)
-* Wipr (Safari extension)
++ Wipr (Safari extension)
-* 1Blocker (Safari extension)
-* Shut Up: Comment Blocker (Safari extension)

 ## Finder preferences